aarshroongta1/bias-detector/README.md

 # Bias Detector

-An AI-powered tool that detects implicit biases in your writing and suggests more inclusive alternatives.
-Available as a Chrome extension, Google Docs add-on, and Outlook add-in.
+Implicit biases subconsciously creep into our everyday communications, and we barely notice them.
+Use this bias detector to detect such biases in your writing, understand the potential problems, and find more inclusive alternatives.

 **Website**: https://bias-detector-iota.vercel.app/